cesc1989/apuntes/Luna/Backend/AppBlend/Upgrade to Rails 7.0.4 - Notes.md

 This was already seen at [[Upgrade Ruby to 3.1.0]] ==the fix is to use Rails 7.0.1==.

-## 👉🏽 undefined method reference for ActiveSupport::Dependencies:Module 👈🏽
+# 👉🏽 undefined method reference for ActiveSupport::Dependencies:Module 👈🏽 - devise

 This is a Devise related error.